shuaibansari123/MyEcommerceSite-with-WebSeries-Section/README.md

 # MyEcommerceSite
-This is a e-commerce site.
+This is a e-commerce site with Order Tracking System and use AJAX for tracking functionality.